isaac-warutumo/mininet-mptcp/README.md

 The client script is designed to connect to the server and prepare to receive 100 MB of data.
 It measures and reports the data transfer characteristics during the process.

+### setup.sh

+The setup script provides developers a convenient way to create an environment for using a custom-built MPTCPv1 kernel.
+It performs the following tasks:

+* Installs required tools and build dependencies
+* Compiles and sets up the latest versions of iproute2 and MPTCPv1
+* Activates the GRUB menu and configures GRUB to default to the most recently booted kernel

 ## Reporting Issues

 Please do not hesitate to open an issue if you encounter **any** problems.